 Organization makes decisions regarding the appropriate assistance for a particular customer.

-Has responsibility for adherence to applicable program requirements.
+Has responsibility for adherence to applicable program requirements specified in the federal or state award.
 For example:

 Awarding entity holds the organization responsible for compliance with applicable program statutes, regulations, rules, policies (including local policies) and guidance.